Tim55667757/FuzzyClassificator/README.md

 5. Activating network for all candidate input vectors.
 6. Interpreting results.

-The ClassifyingMode() method only runs calculations using the trained neural network.
+The *ClassifyingMode()* method only runs calculations using the trained neural network.

+What are the console keys used to control the module - see above.

 **PyBrainLearning.py**

 This is library for work with fuzzy neural networks.
 You can import and re-use module in your programm if you'd like to realize own work with networks.

-All routines to work with fuzzy neural networks realized in FuzzyNeuroNetwork() class.
+All routines to work with fuzzy neural networks realized in *FuzzyNeuroNetwork()* class.
+It contains next main methods:

+- *ParseRawDataFile()* - used for parsing file with text raw data,
+- *PrepareDataSet()* - used for converting parsed raw-data into PyBrain dataset format,
+- *CreateNetwork()* - used for creating PyBrain network,
+- *CreateTrainer()* - used for creating PyBrain trainer,
+- *SaveNetwork()* - used for saving network in PyBrain xml-format,
+- *LoadNetwork()* - used for loading network from PyBrain xml-format file,
+- *Train()* - realize network training mechanism,
+- *CreateReport()* - creating text report after classifies vector-candidates.

+You can import this class and use its methods in other projects.

 **FuzzyRoutines.py**